 "Halt!"
-I yelled, inwardly cursing my superior's lack of humour while sending an impediment jinx at the fleeing wizard.
+I yelled, inwardly cursing my superior's lack of humour while sending an Impediment Jinx at the fleeing wizard.
 He dodged it, the jammy git, bolting through the kitchen and out the back door.

 "I'll go round the alley!"
-I heard Arthur shout, while I continued my pursuit.
+I heard Arthur shout while I continued my pursuit.

 The December wind felt good against my heated face.
-Almost tripping on an exposed tree root, I regained my balance and told the man trying to climb the back fence, "Drop to the ground and put your hands on your head!"
+Almost tripping on an exposed tree root, I regained my balance and told the man trying to climb the back fence, "Drop to the ground and place your hands on your head!"

-Reeling back against the garden fence, Wallace's gaze travelled past my shoulder.
+Wallace's gaze travelled past my shoulder.
 The man's face contorted in horror and grief.
 "Igraine, no, not like this!"